 But sometimes shorting a stock -- or a sector, or an index -- is a prudent investment.
-Markets go down as well as up, as we've seen recently.
+Markets go down as well as up, as we've all learned in the last 18 months.
 Sectors fall out of favor.
 Companies sometimes appear headed for disaster long before the wider market catches on, as was the case with Lehman Brothers for a while.
 Bubbles appear, become evident to some, and then pop.

 Shorting banks, oil, or other commodities in mid-2008 would have been an excellent move, and the weaknesses in all three of those areas were visible to some folks at the time.
 But how many profited?
 A lot fewer, because shorting is dicey, and, as I mentioned previously, it's a strategy unavailable to most who do their investing via IRA accounts.

 But that has been changing.
 New tools allow investors to take short positions without the need for a margin account.
 These offer great opportunities for the informed -- along with some new risks.